 Cybercriminals create new advanced social engineering tactics and target small and medium-sized businesses.
 For example, the FBI estimates that cybercriminals stole more than $28 billion through email fraud from 2016-2020, with an average loss per incident of more than $150,000.

-As these social engineering tactics continue to evolve, business owners and IT professionals must adapt their approach to cybersecurity to mitigate the risks.
+As these social engineering tactics continue to evolve, business owners and IT professionals must adapt their cybersecurity approach to mitigate the risks.
 Identifying and preventing these attacks is essential to protect your business and your clients’ sensitive information.
-Cyber insurance can provide an additional safeguard against these risks by providing coverage for losses resulting from cyber-attacks.

 Understanding Social Engineering Attacks